 Radiation has both deterministic and stochastic effects based on type, concentration and exposure time.
 Exposure to radionuclides beyond the recommended safety limits has significant effects such as bone cancer, cataracts, leukemia, kidney disease and an increase in blood pressure (Ghada and Arafat, 2018).
 Hence, there is need to assess radionuclide in surface water.

 Despite these studies, no work has been carried out in the study area.
-Hence, the aim of this study is to investigate natural radiological content in surface soil and water in Doma LGA and the possible associated health risks.
+Hence, the aim of this study is to investigate natural radiological content in surface soil and water in Doma Local Government Areas (LGA) and the possible associated health risks.
 The findings of this study will be of importance to radiation regulatory bodies such as Nasarawa State Waste Management and Sanitation Authority (NASWAMSA), Environmental Protection Agency (EPA), and National Environmental Standard and Regulations Enforcement Agency (NESREA) on the concentration of radionuclides in the surface soil and water in the study area.

 Materials and Method